Fridababy launches new line for the harsh realities of postpartum recovery

 Now when an expecting couple registers for a breast pump, they might also find a four-foot section specifically dedicated to the mother’s physical transformation.

-As for what’s next for the business empire, Hirschhorn says her husband jokes she’ll either have to have more children to keep fueling the innovation pipeline—or they’ll be on FridaTeen very soon.
+As for what’s next for the business empire, Hirschhorn’s husband jokes she’ll either have to have more children to keep fueling the innovation pipeline—or they’ll be on FridaTeen very soon.
 But she isn’t too concerned: The Miami headquarters is full of involved parents who, like her, are always looking to simplify the messiness of domestic life.

 “There’s a variety of need-states that we feel are continually untapped when it comes to the realities of parenting,” says Hirschhorn, “and they definitely transcend the baby space.”